 ”.

-9 Section 48(2) of the Acts Amendment (Petroleum) Act 1990 (No. 12 of 1990) reads as follows —
+9 The Acts Amendment (Petroleum) Act 1990 s.
+48(2) reads as follows:

 “

 (2) A licence granted before the commencement of this section is not invalidated by reason of any error that may have occurred in specifying the date of commencement of the licence and the term of such a licence shall be deemed to have commenced on the date of commencement specified in it.